-Most importantly, this truck bed liner is scratch-resistant, protects against corrosion, and other chemicals.
+It will please you that this truck bed liner is scratch-resistant, protects against corrosion, and other chemicals.
 You can’t guarantee you will only drive your truck on cloudy days, so it’s important to find a UV protective bedliner to prevent it from fading and scratching in the future.

-- Coat not only your truck with this DIY truck bed liner, but also your other vehicles as well.
+- Coat not only your truck with this best DIY truck bed liner, but also your other vehicles as well.

 - The durable roll on truck bed coating protects your truck bed against corrosion, UV rays and chemicals.
 This will prolong the life of the bed liner.

 - The anti-slip properties will keep you and your cargo safe and steady

 - The roll on brush can be difficult to use